Polly333/Simple-Login-Form/README.md

 # Simple-Login-Form
-A simple login form with MySQL database connectivity
+A simple registration form with MySQL database connectivity